littledan/proposal-new-initialize/README.md

 ## Detailed syntax and semantics

-`class.initialize` is only permitted lexically inside of a constructor of a class, or inside of a direct `eval` in a constructor.
+`new.initialize` is only permitted lexically inside of a constructor of a class, or inside of a direct `eval` in a constructor.
 It evaluates to a built-in function of length 1, which takes its single argument and calls the [`InitializeInstanceElements`](https://tc39.github.io/proposal-private-methods/#initialize-instance-elements) abstract operation on it.
 The argument is used as the return value.

-Note, only the fields and private methods from the class containing the current constructor will be added; fields and private methods from inherited classes are not added by `class.initialize` (but you can produce an object which has them through `Reflect.construct` if you want).
+Note, only the fields and private methods from the class containing the current constructor will be added; fields and private methods from inherited classes are not added by `new.initialize` (but you can produce an object which has them through `Reflect.construct` if you want).

 The syntax uses the meta-property pattern, following the examples of `new.target` and `function.sent`.
-The syntax here overlaps with the [class access expressions proposal](https://github.com/tc39/proposal-class-access-expressions).
-The idea here would be to use the `static` keyword for that proposal, or some other metaproperty for this proposal.
-Most keywords don't have any metaproperties defined for them, so I'm confident we can find a non-clashing solution for both proposals.

 ## Implementation notes

-Some current and in-progress implementations in JS engines of public and private fields and methods internally create a hidden function which does the equivalent of `class.initialize`, but taking the instance under construction as the receiver, not the parameter.
-The implementation of `class.initialize` would be a simple wrapper around that function.
-It only needs to be created if the constructor contains `class.initialize` or a direct `eval` lexically contained in it, so there should not be significant memory overhead in practice.
+Some current and in-progress implementations in JS engines of public and private fields and methods internally create a hidden function which does the equivalent of `new.initialize`, but taking the instance under construction as the receiver, not the parameter.
+The implementation of `new.initialize` would be a simple wrapper around that function.
+It only needs to be created if the constructor contains `new.initialize` or a direct `eval` lexically contained in it, so there should not be significant memory overhead in practice.

 ## Interim solutions